| | |||

 implications for pod photosynthetic and photorespiratory activity,

+especially in older stages.
 The very high levels of

 C02 found in the purple pods, and the inability of these pods